How to Change Your Web Host Without Negatively Affecting SEO

 4. Download the compressed file to your computer.

-5. Download wp-config.php to your computer.
+5. Download wp-config.php to your laptop.

 Now that you have the files, it’s time to export your database.